harakeke-2018/phase-0/ee/kimmi-rindel/3-reflection.md

 What did I do well this week?

-I'm focussing on being kinder and more honest to myself regarding my wellbeing, paying closer attention to habits that are not-so-great and working to change them positively.
-Exercising, getting enough sleep and reading (many) books make up a new routine that has been helping me through depression and avoidant behaviours.
+I have been paying closer attention to my own habits that are not-so-great and working to change them positively.
+Exercising, getting enough sleep and reading (many) books make up a new routine that has been helping me through depression and avoidant behaviours — things that have been holding me back from fulling committing the time I have now to Dev Academy.
+Accomplishments for this week are more so emotional than technical; I've found only some of the work technically challenging, which has been nice.

 What could I have done to improve?